dfinity/ic/testnet/docs/ReplayTool.md

 and create a checkpoint of the latest state, which can then be used to create recovery `CatchUpPackage`.

-This is a vital step in the disaster recovery process.
+This is a vital step in the subnet recovery process.

 It is very important, that the version of `ic-replay` you run corresponds to the version of the replica, i.e. is build from the same commit.